Tracking Recipes

-These are example React hooks for tracking common user interactions and application events.
+These recipes show common ways to track user interactions and application events.
 Copy and customize them for your needs.

 Best Practices